carleton-spacehogs/bioinformatics-carleton/pages/protocols/week6.md

 ## Analyzing your bins
 For this week's post-lab assignment, you won't do a mini-research question because the quality of your bins may vary, through no fault of your own.
 (That's real data for you...)
 So instead, we're going to answer a few questions about the data that you just generated.

+Most of these questions can be answered with the static summary page that you can visualize in your web browser.
+However, you can also look at the text files that anvi'o generates-- I tell you which files to look at below.

 ##### 1. **Bin completeness**